 Text prediction quality is typically measured using several key metrics:

-"A good keyboard might save 30-40% of keystrokes for experienced users," notes a UX researcher.
-"But the real goal is making the experience feel natural and helpful, not just efficient."
+"A good keyboard might save 45-50% of keystrokes for experienced users in 2026," notes a UX researcher at Samsung.
+"But the real goal is making the experience feel natural and helpful, not just efficient.
+We measure user satisfaction and cognitive load just as carefully as we measure technical performance."

 Keyboard developers rely heavily on A/B testing, where different versions of prediction algorithms are deployed to different user groups to see which performs better.